clemelve/CBraMod/README.md

 So when fine-tuning on a new dataset with a different electrode setup, the model has to re-learn spatial relationships from scratch.
 The benefit of pretraining on this component is almost completely lost.

-This is a fundamental problem for a foundation model.
-We demonstrate this in Notebook 1, where we fine-tune CBraMod on SHU-MI, a binary motor imagery task.
+This is a problem for a foundation model.
+We demonstrate this in **Notebook 1**, where we fine-tune CBraMod on SHU-MI, a binary motor imagery task.
 SHU-MI uses 32 channels and only 4 temporal patches per trial, compared to 19 channels and 30 patches seen during pretraining.
 The model overfits quickly and reaches sub-optimal performance, not because the architecture is too large, but because the positional encoding provides almost no useful signal in this new configuration, forcing the model to learn the task with very little spatial context.
-We try to solve this task-agnostic fine-tuning in Notebook 2.
+We try to solve this task-agnostic fine-tuning in **Notebook 2**.

 ---

 ## Possible architecture ameliorations

+**Signal lengths.** Cutting patches to fixed 1-second windows can be too aggressive, particularly when an event spans a boundary.
+Allowing patches to overlap would soften this constraint, and reconstruction could then rely on a simple weighted averaging scheme to recombine overlapping segments.

-**Flexible positional encodings.** A coordinate-based encoding using the 3D geometry of electrode positions on the scalp would be dataset-agnostic by construction, the same encoding applies regardless of the number of channels or the specific headset used.
-Relative encodings in the style of RoPE would additionally remove the dependence on absolute patch indices, making the model robust to variable signal lengths.
-The RoPE approach is used a lot in the language models to take into account different length.
-It could also be adapted to the channels : an implementation is done in Notebook 2.
+**Flexible positional encodings.** Using the 3D coordinates of electrode positions as input to a small MLP produces a spatial encoding that is dataset-agnostic by construction, the same encoding applies regardless of the number of channels or the headset used.
+This encoding would simply be added to a temporal position embedding, and the goal would be to learn a mapping from 3D coordinates to a representation that captures spatial relationships across the scalp.
+An implementation is available in **Notebook 2**.

+However, raw 3D coordinates carry no functional prior.
+For motor imagery for instance, C3 and C4 are functionally coupled despite being spatially symmetric, which geometry alone cannot capture.
+BrainJEPA addresses a similar issue in fMRI by learning a functional connectivity matrix that encodes inter-region relationships.
+A comparable approach for EEG could augment the geometric encoding with a learned or data-driven connectivity term, providing both anatomical and functional context to the spatial representation.

 **Pre-training objective.** While I think that the criss-cross attention module is a smart idea to incorporate spatial information in the attention mechanism, the current masked patch reconstruction task operates within each channel independently.
 The model learns to reconstruct a missing patch from its temporal context within the same channel, but never has to integrate information across channels to do so.
 This is a significant limitation: it means the pre-training task does not explicitly reward the model for learning cross-channel dependencies, which are arguably the most important ones for EEG understanding.
 BrainJEPA, which is a foundation model first designed for fMRI, use of I-JEPA where context and target blocks are sampled randomly across the full spatio-temporal volume is a much more demanding and informative objective.
 I think that applying a similar multi-block, cross-channel prediction task to EEG pre-training could improve the quality of learned representations.

+**Local attention mechanism.** Although temporal embeddings inform the model about patch proximity, the attention mechanism itself remains position-agnostic, every patch attends to every other equally.
+Restricting attention to local windows, as in the Swin Transformer, would encourage the model to first build local representations before aggregating globally.
+This locality bias could be applied along both the temporal and channel dimensions, allowing the model to capture short-range temporal dynamics and spatially neighboring electrodes jointly.